efisoft-elt/pydevmgr_elt/docs/source/pydevmgr_elt_manual.rst

 When the alias node .get() method is called (or the node is added in a node list for download) the required nodes of the :class:`pydevmgr_core.NodeAlias` will also be downloaded from server

-For instance `tins.motor1.stat.substate_txt` is 'geting' the text representation of the substate.
+For instance `tins.motor1.stat.substate_txt` is 'getting' the text representation of the substate.
 The substate integer is taken from server and converted into string on the fly.

-This allows to make the device capabilities uniforme and more clear, the applications can than just focus on its tasks by using a single and simple data dictionary.
-The en user does not have to know is a node is real or an alias.
+This allows to make the device capabilities uniform and more clear, the applications can than just focus on its tasks by using a single and simple data dictionary.
+The end user does not have to know if a node is real or an alias.

 For instance :